“You don’t need a silver fork to eat good food.” – Paul Prudhomme

 - Geleteria dei Neri, Via dei Neri 20/22R.
 Better than Vivoli, just sayin.

 - Geleteria della Passera, Piazza della Passera 15 (close to Palazzo Pitti).
-Don’t think about the awkward name of the Piazza but they make great sorbets.
+Don’t think about the awkward name of the Piazza but they make great sorbet and caffe gelato.

-- Gelateria Edoardo, piazza del duomo, makes their own cones and has cinnamon gelato, overpriced but decent.
+- Gelateria Edoardo, piazza del duomo, makes their own cones and has cinnamon gelato, overpriced but decent considering the area.

 - La Sorbettiera, Piazza Torquato Tasso, 11.
 Well worth the walk, plus this piazza is full of hidden foodie gems!
-This is one of the best, hands down.
+This is one of the best in town and I always go for their salted caramel.